Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/02-factory.md

 # Address

-The `UniswapV2Factory` contract is deployed at the same address on the Ethereum mainnet, and the Ropsten, Rinkeby, Görli, and Kovan testnets: `0xF231A51299c872040C002f3E1918D806F951Efcb`.
+The `UniswapV2Factory` contract is deployed at `...` on the Ethereum mainnet, and the Ropsten, Rinkeby, Görli, and Kovan testnets.

 # Read-Only Functions